Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-gb.md

 | Large Selection of Models                        | AI Endpoints offers a diverse range of pre-trained AI models, covering categories such as Assistant (LLMs, Code Assistants), Audio Analysis, Embeddings, Natural Language Processing, Translation, Image Generation, and Computer Vision.
 For a full list of models, please visit the [AI Endpoints Catalog Page](https://endpoints.ai.cloud.ovh.net/catalog).                                                                          |
 | Model Metrics | Users can access various metrics in the [OVHcloud Control Panel](/links/manager), such as the number of calls made per model, input and output tokens for large language models (LLMs), and other usage data.
 These insights can help you manage costs and gain a better understanding of how your applications are using AI capabilities.                                                                                              |
 | Data Privacy and Sovereignty | OVHcloud prioritizes data privacy and sovereignty, ensuring that AI models accessed via AI Endpoints are fully compliant with strict European regulations.
 Our infrastructure, located in Gravelines, France, adheres to European data protection regulations.
 Data is not stored or shared during or after model use, providing users with peace of mind that their data is secure and protected.                                                                          |
-| Access with Personalized Tokens | To ensure secure and authenticated access to model APIs, users need to provide a token for each request.
-Access tokens can easily be created through the [AI Endpoints](https://endpoints.ai.cloud.ovh.net) page, providing the flexibility to manage multiple tokens for various projects or teams.
-Additionally, each token comes with adjustable validity periods, allowing users to tailor their access to specific needs.
+| Access with Personalized Access Keys | To ensure secure and authenticated access to model APIs, users need to provide an API access key in each request.
+Access keys can be easily created by following the instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) guide.
+API keys are linked to a Public Cloud project.
+We provide the flexibility to manage multiple keys for various projects or teams.
+Additionally, each access key comes with adjustable validity periods, allowing users to tailor their access to specific needs.

 ### Planned features